In this article, we will show you how to deploy Websense in stand-alone mode on a Hyper-V Virtual Machine.

 VMware does support promiscuous mode, but I believe in Hyper-V, so what is the solution?

-Microsoft in Windows Server 2012/2012 R2 Hyper-V introduced the concept called (port mirroring) which can be enabled on any virtual machine vNIC adapter.
+Microsoft in Windows Server 2012/2012 R2 Hyper-V and later introduced the concept called (port mirroring) which can be enabled on any virtual machine vNIC adapter.
 There is quite some official documentation available if you want to set up port monitoring between two or more Virtual Machines.

 How does port mirroring work?

 Port Mirroring allows you to monitor virtual network traffic from one or many virtual machines (sources) to another virtual machine (destination).
 Port Mirroring works at the Virtual Switch level and to be precise, it’s the Hyper-V virtual switch extension capabilities that are being used to achieve port mirroring/capturing.
 The extensible vSwitch by itself uses port ACLs to set a rule that forwards traffic from one vNIC in a VM to another vNIC in another VM.

 For example, if we need to monitor all traffic sent and received by both VM1 and VM2, you can run the following PowerShell cmdlets where MonitorVM has a network monitoring tool installed i.e. Wireshark in order to capture the traffic.